Priyanshu-Singh-1/The-Ethereum-Emporium/README.md

 # Silicon Market Web 3.0

-This is a Web3.0 based blockchain market where the user can buy and sell the products to each other✨
+This is a Web3.0 based blockchain market where the user can buy and sell the products to each other✨.
+This application runs on the ether network.

 # Instrution to operate: